jackh4/tab-saver/README.md

 ## Download

-This extension will be available on the Chrome Store.
+This extension is available on the [Chrome Store](https://chromewebstore.google.com/detail/enkjjkfnpiodnniighibdjbnlppnfnde?utm_source=item-share-cb).

 ## Features